FourierFlows/GeophysicalFlows.jl/paper/paper.md

 # Summary

-`GeophysicalFlows.jl` is a Julia package that contains partial differential solvers for a collection of geophysical fluid systems in periodic domains.
+`GeophysicalFlows.jl` is a Julia package that contains partial differential equations solvers for a collection of geophysical fluid systems in periodic domains.
 All modules use Fourier-based pseudospectral numerical methods and leverage the framework provided by the `FourierFlows.jl` [@FourierFlows] Julia package for time-stepping, diagnostics, and saving output.

 `GeophysicalFlows.jl` utilizes Julia's functionality and abstraction to enable all modules to run on CPUs or GPUs, and to provide a high level of customizability within modules.
 This allows